Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Pirates

 Lourdes Gurriel Jr. At The Plate

-- Among qualifying batters in baseball, he ranks 65th in batting average, 108th in on-base percentage, and 33rd in slugging.
+- Among qualified hitters in MLB action, he ranks 50th in batting average, 95th in on-base percentage, and 18th in slugging.

-- Gurriel has had at least one RBI in 40.8% of his games this season (31 of 76), with two or more RBI 12 times (15.8%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 32 games this year (41.6%), Gurriel has picked up an RBI, and in 13 of those games (16.9%) he had two or more.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.